Road Safety Week Blog

 Volunteer stories: Frances Darling

-Frances Darling is a Brake volunteer who lost her sister, Sally Low, who was killed while cycling in Moray, Scotland, in September 2013.
-Here, Frances talks about the impact of the loss on Sally's teenage sons, the proceedures that followed and why she's calling on drivers and the government to ensure that all road users are safe on the roads.
+Frances Darling is a Brake volunteer whose sister, Sally Low, was killed while cycling in Moray, Scotland, in September 2013.
+Here, Frances talks about the impact of the loss on Sally's teenage sons, the procedures that followed and why she's calling on drivers and the government to ensure that all road users are safe on the roads.

 I supported Road Safety Week and continue shouting about the safety of those on two wheels by encouraging everyone to be 'Bike Smart'.
 This is something that is very close to my heart.
 Sally was a single mum who cared for her two school-aged teenage sons.
 A young female driver lost control of her car and ploughed into Sally.
 There was an independent witness to the crash who confirmed that Sally had done nothing wrong.
 The force of the impact was so great, Sally was thrown into an adjacent field, her bike sheared in half, and she died at the scene from multiple injuries.